epfl-ada/ada-2023-project-teamcajare2023/README.md

 ## Proposed additional datasets

-**IMDb ratings**: IMDb (an acronym for Internet Movie Database) is an [online database](https://datasets.imdbws.com/) of information related to films, television series and more, where users can rate the films they watch from 1 to 10.
-We are mainly interested in the IMDb average score and number of votes per movie.
-The IMDb title basics and title ratings datasets have been found on IMDb (title.ratings.tsv and title.basics.tsv).
+**IMDb ratings**: IMDb is an [online database](https://datasets.imdbws.com/) of information related to films, television series and more, where users can rate the films they watch from 1 to 10.
+We are mainly interested in the IMDb average score and number of votes per movie (title.ratings.tsv and title.basics.tsv).

-**Oscar awards**: From a [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we use the list of films that were awarded by the Academy Awards.
-These awards are an international recognition of excellence in cinematic achievements.
-The various category winners are awarded a copy of a golden statuette, commonly referred to by its nickname "Oscar".
+**Oscar awards**: Awards are international recognition of excellence in cinema.
+Using this [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we got the list of films that were awarded by the Academy Awards.

-**Bechdel Test**: The Bechdel test is a measure of representation of women in film.
+**Bechdel Test**: The Bechdel test is a measure of the representation of women in film.
 We used the [Bechdel Kaggle dataset](https://www.kaggle.com/datasets/treelunar/bechdel-test-movies-as-of-feb-28-2023) to obtain the test results for several thousands of film.
-For each film we have a rating from 1 to 3 where 1 means a movie has two female characters but they do not talk to each other, 2 means a movie has two women talking but they talk about men and 3 means completely passing the Bechdel Test.

 ## Methods